 For example

-The procedure [ 11401008 | dilation and curettage of uterus ] involves dilatation of one site (cervix uteri) and curettage of another (endometrium) so it is defined as a procedure with the following two relationship groups ...
+The procedure [ 11401008 | dilation and curettage of uterus |] involves dilatation of one site (cervix uteri) and curettage of another (endometrium) so it is defined as a procedure with the following two relationship groups ...

-[ {260686004 | method | = 129319001 | curettage - action | ,405813007 | procedure site - Direct | = 2739003 | endometrial structure | } {260686004 | method | = 129419002 | dilation - action | ,405813007 | procedure site - Direct | = 71252005 | cervix uteri structure | } ]
+{260686004 | method | = 129319001 | curettage - action | ,405813007 | procedure site - Direct | = 2739003 | endometrial structure | } {260686004 | method | = 129419002 | dilation - action | ,405813007 | procedure site - Direct | = 71252005 | cervix uteri structure | }

-The recommendation to use the SNOMED CT representation of site is based on the added expressivity.
+The recommendation to use the SNOMED CT representation of site is based on its added expressivity.
 Omission of the HL7 targetSiteCode attribute is recommended to avoid the redundancy and the potential for conflicts between the two forms of representation of site.
 However, while the use of these HL7 attributes is deprecated, it is permitted to support use in environments that do not support SNOMED CT post-coordination.
-In this case, requiring these attributes to be encoded using SNOMED CT and interpreted as refinements of the relevant SNOMED CT attributes, enables a simple transformation to the recommended form.
+In this case, requiring these attributes to be encoded using SNOMED CT and interpreted as refinements of the relevant SNOMED CT attributes enables a simple transformation to the recommended form.

-2.2.6 Procedure.approachSiteCode and SubstanceAdministration.approachSiteCode
+Procedure.approachSiteCode and SubstanceAdministration.approachSiteCode